Celebs Who Ruined Innocent Lives

 As one of the most influential figures in entertainment history, Phil Spector became famous in the 1960s for creating the Wall of Sound and producing legendary pop music acts such as the Ronettes, the Crystals, the Righteous Brothers, and the Beatles, including John Lennon and George Harrison as individuals.
 His influence, music experts have said, carries well beyond those collaborations.

 After spending many decades away from public scrutiny, Spector became infamous for the death of actress Lana Clarkson in 2003.
-Authorities found Clarkson dead at Spector's mansion in Alhambra, Calif.
-She was slumped in a chair in the foyer having sustained a fatal gunshot wound through the roof of her mouth.
+Authorities found Clarkson dead at Spector's mansion in Alhambra, California, having sustained a fatal gunshot wound through the roof of her mouth.
 She was 40 years old.
 After a mistrial, in 2009 he was sentenced to the maximum 19 years-to-life for Clarkson's murder.
-He is eligible for parole in 2028, when he would be 88 years old.
+He will be eligible for parole in 2028, when he would be 88 years old.

 Brandy Norwood